 Our Red Whale Day Tour included

-- hotel pick-up/drop-off in Labuan Bajo, We stayed at Mehara Hotel and would recommend it for 2 – 3 nights maximum.
+- Hotel pick-up/drop-off in Labuan Bajo.
+We stayed at the Mehara Hotel and would recommend it for 2-3 nights at most.

 - a (certified) English-speaking tour guide (and Indonesian-speaking crew),